ryoqun/price-action-analysis/2014y03m04d/usdjpy-m5.md

 I was expecting a bull trend.
 Although it's arrived late, the bull surely suceeded to raise up.

 First, as a bull trend formation, there was strong bull spike 9.
 It's top tails was rather big.
-Bulls worried to some extent for its strongness.
-For this reason, slow bear trend channel 5 is created (In retrospct, it failed to breakout the high of bull spile bar 9 twice inside the trading range at early stage.
+This meant that bulls worried to some extent for its strongness.
+For this reason, slow and long bear trend channel 5 is created (In retrospct, it failed to breakout the high of bull spike bar 9 twice inside the trading range at early stage of it.

 Finally, bulls maneged to escape from the prolonged bear channel by a bull spike bar 3.
 It was not so big but, strong enough to change the mood of the market.